MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/bidmultiplier.md

 ---
-title: BidMultiplier Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: BidMultiplier Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the multiplier by which to adjust your base bid for the corresponding criterion.
 ---
-# BidMultiplier Data Object
+# BidMultiplier Data Object - Campaign Management
 Defines the multiplier by which to adjust your base bid for the corresponding criterion.

 ## Syntax